howerj/cdb/readme.md

 The libraries, documentation, and the test driver program are licensed under the [Unlicense][].
 Do what thou wilt.

-# TODO

-* Abandon this branch's goals, but merge changes.
-* Talk about changing the hash algorithm, and perhaps looking up similar keys (the two-layer hash algorithm might interfere with this, could be solved by setting 8-bits of the hash to zero...)
-* Add maybe match to API?
-Sort of like a bloom filter.
-It would just check the existence of a potential match and not do the actual disk lookup.
-* You could store the keys sorted if you wanted and do a foreach.
-You just need to add them in a sorted order.
-* Make a generator/iterator instead of a "foreach" loop?
-* In [main.c][] the input is taken from stdin, this could be taken from a UDP packet.
-* Talk about improvements to file format; header, moving 256 hash table to end of file for streaming, sorting/greater control over database, etcetera.
-* Move version information into [cdb.c][].
-* Perhaps the file access callbacks should be their own structure, so they can be reused, much like the generic memory allocator.
-* Move many of the functions in "main.c" to another file, so they can be reused in other projects.
-It would be annoying for the consumer to have to do it themselves, or reimplement things.
-* Options for making the file checking more lax;
-  - Information can be stored between the different keys/value pairs?

 [author]: howe.r.j.89@gmail.com
 [main.c]: main.c
 [cdb.c]: cdb.c